Research & Projects

 The Integration of Continuous Glucose Monitoring Data into the Electronic Health Record (iCoDE) Project is a consortium whose purpose is to facilitate efficient uploading and integration of diabetes device data into the Electronic Health Record (EHR).
 The two goals of the iCoDE project are to 1) develop technical specifications to integrate CGM data into the EHR and 2) develop workflows and guidelines to facilitate data integration efforts.

-Medical Device Development and Regulation
+Medical Device Development & Regulation

-Consortium for Technology & Innovation in Pediatrics
+Consortium for Technology & Innovation in Pediatrics (CTIP)

 Pediatric Pandemic Network (PPN)

-HCT Product Ethics and Regulations
+Human Cell Tissue (HCT) Product Ethics and Regulations

 CobiCure Fellowship